AnthonyBaudchon/Cybersecurity_Attacks/README.md

-# DSTI Python Machine Learning Project
+# Python Machine Learning Project

 ## Overview
 This project is done in the scope of the DSTI Python ML course.